 How to Increase User Engagement on the Website? | 6 Key Strategies

-User engagement is one of the key metrics every website owner strives to optimize.
-A recent study from Microsoft found that human attention span today is at a notoriously low level–just 8 seconds.
+User engagement is a key metric every website owner strives to optimize.
+A recent study from Microsoft found that human attention spans today are notoriously low–just 8 seconds.

 How does this impact publishers whose income relies on engaging the audiences with online content?

-This article will explore ways how publishers can measure and improve their users’ engagement levels and how it can support their monetization performance.
+This article will explore ways for publishers to measure and improve their users’ engagement levels and how this can support their monetization performance.

 Why User Engagement Matters?